JamesWoolfenden/learn-terraform/docs/syntax.md

 When not

-- Installing on a new instance
+- Installing anything on a new instance
   Terraform is for making infrastructure and for managing "Cattle".
 If you find your self wanting to install a lot of components you should be making new components via tools like Packer.

 ### Remote-Exec